 - Obtain the license plate and driver’s license information of all drivers when possible.

 - Make any notes about the accident that could be helpful later, such as the time of day, the conditions, how the road looked, and any details to keep the scene fresh in your mind.

 Remember, you could be forced to take legal action against your rideshare driver or company if you were a passenger.
 If the driver crashed into your car while carrying a customer, you need to protect yourself.

-DiBella Law Offices, P.C., has over twelve years of experience working in the Boston area with car crash victims.
+DiBella Law Offices, P.C., has years of experience working in the Boston area with car crash victims.
 We have an intimate understanding of the laws concerning personal injury, and keep up to date with the latest TNC legislation.

 In some cases, the driver of the vehicle will be responsible, and his or her insurance will cover any victim’s compensation.
 In other cases, the transportation network company’s insurance will apply.
 It could be that a third driver was involved, and should also be held liable.

 As a victim of a rideshare accident, you probably have questions about your rights and who should be paying your medical bills.
 A call to DiBella Law Offices, P.C., at (617) 870-0907 can schedule a free consultation with a Boston personal injury attorney.
 We will answer your questions and let you know if you are entitled to compensation for your injuries and losses.